Dorzolamide 20 mg/ml Eye Drops, Solution.

 8. Hold the bottle upside down above the eye and gently squeeze the bottle to release a drop into your eye.
 DO NOT TOUCH YOUR EYE OR EYELID WITH THE DROPPER TIP.

 9. Keep the affected eye closed and press your fingertip against the inside corner of the closed eye, and hold for 2 minute.
+When using nasolacrimal occlusion or closing the eyelids for 2 minutes, the systemic absorption is reduced.
+This may result in a decrease in systemic side effects and an increase in local activity.

 10. Repeat for the other eye if instructed to do so by your doctor.